angelopepe/Sales-Repository-Test/README.md

 #New features for user story1 in the branch "UserStory1"
 adding some modified text cause the first one was wrong

-#New developer adding some code
+#New developer addingsss some code
 modified

-adding code
+addaosdasoasding coaoaasde to fix n